 May 2020.
-NoahFace has partnered with CALUMINO® - experts in nano-optical sensors - to create the world's first unmanned and touchless temperature screening kiosk using opto-thermal scanning.
+NoahFace has created the world's first unmanned and touchless temperature screening kiosk using opto-thermal scanning.

 Staff take one look at the mounted iPad, they are instantly recognised using facial recognition technology, and their temperature is automatically recorded.
 If they appear to have an elevated temperature, they can be denied access or provided with customised instructions, and an alert can be sent to stakeholders via email.